vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2025-0013/README.md

 ### 16. If I update ESX, do I have to update VMware Tools?

 This advisory addresses several distinct issues across different components.
-The VMXNET3 and PVSCSI issues, CVE-2025-41236 and CVE-2025-41238, are resolved by updating ESX itself.
+The VMXNET3, VMCI, and PVSCSI issues, CVE-2025-41236, CVE-2025-41237, and CVE-2025-41238, are resolved by updating ESX itself.
 Other listed issues are resolved by updating VMware Tools.
 Broadcom strongly recommends that you update all affected components.

 ### 17. Are the fixed VMware Tools bundled with ESX?